quicwg/wg-materials/interim-17-10/minutes.md

 [Presentation](https://github.com/quicwg/wg-materials/blob/master/interim-17-10/header-compresion.pdf)

-Alien baby slide illicits laughs.
+Alien baby slide elicits laughs.

 Mike is concerned that we are in analysis paralysis.